TobiasKloepper/Digital-Tools-for-Finance/README.md

 The code produces either a csv or feather file in the "%RESEARCH_PATH%/API Exercises/data" directory.

 Markdown file [API_FRED](API%20Exercises/API_FRED.md) has the answers to the FRED API exercise.

+# Visualization
+File (Visualization.pdf)[Visualization/Visualization.pdf] contains a table produced with dcolumn, a heatmap table and a color blind-friendly plot.
+The corresponding LaTeX file is also present (here)[Visualization/marco_visualization.tex].
+A further PDF file with a dcolumn table and heatmap plots can be found (here)[Visualization/marco_visualization.pdf] along with some other plots (here)[Visualization/r_gb_5counts.pdf] and (here)[Visualization/heat_hist.pdf].

+# Packrat
+File [myPackratExamplePlot.R](Knowledge%20Transfer/1_packrat/myPackratExamplePlot.R) has an 'exploration journal' reporting our learning experiences with the package.

+A Bonus Plot made with ggplot2 can be found [here](Knowledge%20Transfer/1_packrat/diamonds_plot.pdf).

+# R Shiny
+It was really painful but I cannot believe that I managed to exclude stocks from the regression!!
+Woohoo!!

+When you run the app, you have checkboxGroupInput selectors on the sidebar that allow you to exclude stocks.
+The regression is recalculated and a new plot is displayed.

+# Jupyter Notebook
+A simple notebook that plots a probability density function was created.
+The plot outputs should be present in the .ipynb file.

+Additionally, a cell that uses a slider widget to modify the degrees of freedom parameter in the density function is also present, allowing the reader to see how the pdf changes instantaneously.